Shikshith05/SentinalAI/README.md

-# 🛡️ SentinalAI - Conflict Detection System
+# 🛡️ SentinelAI - Conflict Detection System

 A real-time conflict detection and analysis web application for identifying escalating tensions in conversations.